shreeharsha-bs/ai-voice-proliferation/README.md

 3. Ensure proper URL encoding for filenames with spaces

 ### Placeholder Content
-The website includes placeholder sections for future audio examples and case studies.
+I've put  sections for future audio examples and case studies.
 Replace the placeholder content with actual materials as they become available.

-## Browser Support

-- Modern browsers (Chrome, Firefox, Safari, Edge)
-- Mobile responsive design
-- Audio element support required for full functionality

-## License

-All rights reserved.
-This research website and its content are proprietary.